quebulm/homebridge-rituals-apiv2/README.md

 This project is a update of homebridge-rituals by myluna08.
 It has been adapted to work with the current Rituals API (v2) using Axios.

-> [!WARNING]
-> This project is currently under active development.
-Adjustments are still being made, so it may not be fully functional yet.

 > **Note:** This README and Projekt is adapted from the original [homebridge-rituals project by myluna08](https://github.com/myluna08/homebridge-rituals/tree/master).
 > Changes reflect the update to API v2 and the switch to Axios.